SorinoSSK/VFlowTech-Doc/content/apps/role-manager/role-manager/index.md

 {{< img-simple src="role-manager-in-appbar.png" alt="Role Manager icon in the appbar" class="border-0 rounded-circle" >}}

-Role Manager is the first app you should know about.
+Click on this icon to launch the Role Manager app.
+The Role Manager app will open, and default tab is the `Home` tab, as in the image below.

+{{< img-simple src="role-manager-home.png" alt="role Manager home" class="border-0 rounded-circle" >}}